3fxcf9/md_parser_v/demo.md

     with another paragraph

-  - a second nested item with a definition
+  - a second nested item with a quote

-    %def Definition
+    %quote Me developping this software, 2025
-    Here is a definition
+        I wanted to put a quote here, but I couldn't find the perfect one.
+If you're more inspired than I am, feel free to submit a PR.
     %

 - back to level one